 - New build houses/apartments

 Conveyancing needs regular contact between client, solicitor and estate agent to minimise delay.
 You need to be confident you can get hold of your solicitor.
-We can be contacted by phone or email and if your Conveyancing Solicitor is unavailable there is always another team member able to help.
+We can be contacted by phone or email and if your property solicitor is unavailable there will always be another team member able to help.

 Our Property Solicitors provide:

-- A FREE first discussion in the office or on the phone to answer any questions and get you off to the right start
+- A FREE first discussion in one of our offices in Andover, Salisbury, Verwood or Amesbury or on the phone to answer any questions and get you off to the right start

 - A written conveyancing quote of the fixed fee legal costs of buying and selling your house or flat – without 'hidden extra conveyancing costs'